Best Cross-Platform Note-Taking Apps (2026): 8 Tested

 Final Take

 The best cross-platform note-taking app depends on your platform mix.
-All ecosystems including Linux: Obsidian, Joplin, Standard Notes, or Logseq.
-Mac/Windows/mobile (no Linux): Notion or OneNote.
-Free: OneNote or Joplin.
-Web-first AI-grounded: Atlas.
-Privacy: Standard Notes.
+If you need every ecosystem including Linux, start with Obsidian, Joplin, Standard Notes, or Logseq.
+If you only need Mac, Windows, and mobile, choose Notion or OneNote.
+If price is the constraint, choose OneNote or Joplin.
+If the workflow is web-first and AI-grounded, choose Atlas.
+If privacy is the priority, choose Standard Notes.
 The right pick is the one that runs natively on every device you use without compromise.